HB9UF/ElPiHat/README.md

 can be programmed.
 The timer is set during startup and the LED flashes once for each 15 minutes.
 (I.e. two flashes amount to a timer of 30 minutes).
 The timer is only set during startup.
 The LED starts to blink when the timer trips, and transmit is disabled until the Raspberry Pi clears PTT.
+Starting from Rev. 1.1: In case this facility is not used, the PTT input can be connected directly to the switching transistor by populating R5.

 Please refer to the [README file](https://github.com/HB9UF/Quasselsperre/blob/master/README.md) of our Quasselsperre project for further information on customizing,